datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

   - Easy to set up
   - Poor scaleability

-This kind of IA is the simplest integration principle.
+This kind of integration architecture is the simplest integration principle.
 As an example of P2P imagine sending a message generated in one System A to a single receiver in another System B. System A talks to System B.
 It is simple and therefore easy to manage, albeit what if another System C is